CodeSecure-Inc/vscode-codesonar/README.md

     return 0;
 }
 ```
-Now, we need a makefile to help us build the project.
-The instructions are slightly different, depending on your installed compiler and operating system, and you are encouraged to modify them as needed.

-### Linux
-Add a file named `Makefile` to your project and copy the following snippet to it:
+Now, we let's add a makefile to help us build the project.
+Create a file named `Makefile` in your project folder and copy the following snippet to it:
 ``` make
 CC = gcc